 It is suggested that rest can assist in the healing time of your Frenchie.
 Diuretics have also successfully reduced edema, as they function to force excess water and liquids out of the body.

-At the end of the day, your Frenchie will most likely be just reacting to a dream excitement or exercise.
-Be vigilant though and if you have any doubts, make sure you see you Vet as soon as possible.
+Your Frenchie will most likely be just reacting to a dream excitement or exercise at the end of the day.
+Be vigilant, though and if you have any doubts, make sure you see your Vet as soon as possible.